riyas22/Professional-Portfolio/README.md

 1. Navbar
    - File: navbar.tsx
-     - Update the navbar name from john_doe to your name.
+     - Update the navbar name from riyasudeen_farook to your name.
 2. Hero Section
    - File: hero.tsx
      - Edit the title, description, and optionally, replace the SVG with your image.